wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

   - "Not really, no. Honestly, this is most of my savings...but...it's my dad."
 - "Hold on to the credits.
 I'm a captain; I can always make more."
   - After a moment of stunned silence, she manages a choked "Thank you."
 You notice her eyes are brimming with tears.
-- "[Thank you.]
-Do you think I could come along?
+- "[Thank you. (if taking payment)] Do you think I could come along?
 I've heard so much about your father."

 She is taken aback at first, but agrees to let you join, and you wind your way away from the landing pads, across rural, wooded countryside, and finally to a modest house nestled along a valley edge.
 Riley knocks, and a nurse lets you in.